phonemica/localisation/README.md

 The keys for each node in the JSON file reflect the structure of the site, and each is given a name meant to make clear to editors what the given text is referring to.

-The easiest way to contribute new localisations is to simply copy one of the existing files, rename it to the language code, and start translating.
+The easiest way to contribute new localisations is to simply copy one of the existing files, rename it to the ISO 639-1 language code, and start translating.
 Using Spanish as an example, the steps are as follows:

 1. Fork this repository
 2. Clone the forked repo to your own system
-3. Rename `/ui/en.json` to `/ui/es.json`, `es` being the language code for Spanish
+3. Rename `/ui/en.json` to `/ui/es.json`, `es` being the ISO 639-1 language code for Spanish
 4. Translate everything that needs to be translated
 5. Push your changes to your forked repo
 6. Make a merge request.